 7. The district court hands down its decision orally immediately in the hearing (pronouncement of judgment), or later in writing.
-In this event, the judgment is available at the registry of the district court or it may, upon request, be sent directly to the parties, for example by email.
+In this event, the judgment is available at the registry of the district court or it may, upon request, be sent to the parties, for example by email or by post.

-A criminal case can be heard by a composition with a single legally qualified judge, a composition with lay judges or a composition with three legally qualified judges.
+A criminal case can be heard by a single legally qualified judge, a composition with lay judges or a composition three legally qualified judges.

 Sometimes the accused who has been ordered to arrive at the oral hearing in person fails to show up.
-In certain cases the oral hearing can, nevertheless, be held and for example the witnesses can be heard.
+In certain cases, the oral hearing can, nevertheless, be held and the witnesses can be heard, for example.
 However, the matter cannot be decided right away and often the main hearing has to be cancelled altogether.
 An accused failing to appear at a main hearing is sentenced to a fine and ordered to be brought to the next session.
 The police takes care of taking him into custody.

-Simple criminal cases can be handled also without the defendant having to be present in the main hearing.
-These usually involve cases where specific evidence is not necessary.
-In connection with the summons, the District Court notifies whether the defendant may by absent from the main hearing.
-If the defendant is not present, his understanding of the case is studied from his pre-trial investigation report or written reply.
-Otherwise the main hearing takes place as explained above.
+Simple criminal cases can also be considered without the defendant having to be present in the main hearing.
+These are usually cases where specific evidence is not necessary.
+In the summons, the district court informs the defendant whether he or she can be absent from the main hearing.
+If the defendant is not present, his or her side of the case is studied from his criminal investigation report or written reply.
+In other respects, the main hearing takes place as explained above.

-A party who considers that the judgment of the district court is not correct may appeal against it in a court o appeal.
-In connection with each judgment, the district court supplies written appeal instructions.
+A party who considers that the judgment of the district court is not correct may appeal against it to a court of appeal.
+The district court appends written appeal instructions to each judgment.